Welcome to George's Website

-Are you interested in Complex Systems?
+Are you interested in Complex Adaptive Systems?
 If you are curious what terms "Complexity", "Adaptability" or "Emergent Intelligence" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
 Please read the page "On Complexity" or get in touch with George.

 George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of Digital Ecosystems Ltd, London, Helsinki, Singapore, Moscow and Samara, a company supplying AI-based software for business and administration.

 News and Events